jniklas03/BacterialColonyCounter/README.md

 - dish detection for detecting and cropping the dishes
 - preprocessing in order to minimise the adverse effects of heterogenous lighting
 - the colony detector itself.
-- Additionally, the script contains a .pdf scraper in order to compare its readings to those of the interscience colony counter.
+- Additionally, the script contains a .pdf scraper in order to compare its readings to those of an Interscience colony counter.